“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 A study looking at cell changes in people with Barrett's oesophagus (TIME)

-This study is using a new type of endoscopy to find and help study cell changes in people with a pre cancerous condition called Barrett’s oesophagus.
+This study used a new type of endoscopy to find and help study cell changes.
+It was for people with a pre cancerous condition called Barrett’s oesophagus.

 More about this trial